dchege711/study_buddy/readme.md

 :soon: Read into layout/reflow.
 Avoid inefficient operations where possible.
 Starting resources [here](https://gist.github.com/paulirish/5d52fb081b3570c81e3a), [here](https://developers.google.com/speed/docs/insights/browser-reflow) and [here](https://developer.mozilla.org/en-US/Firefox/Performance_best_practices_for_Firefox_fe_engineers).

+### Implement a card review system

+<sub><sup>[:arrow_up: Back to top](#tasks)</sup></sub>

+[Spaced Repitition](https://en.wikipedia.org/wiki/Spaced_repetition) is commonly practised when a user has to retain a large amount of information indefinitely.
+It exploits the [Spacing Effect](https://en.wikipedia.org/wiki/Spacing_effect), the phenomenon whereby learning is greater when studying is spread out over time, as opposed to studying the same amount of content in a single session.

+Flash card software usually adjusts the spacing time based on whether the user provided the right answer.
+Unlike vocabulary-based flash cards, most of my cards don't have an answer that can be checked trivially.
+I'll thus depend on the user updating the urgency attribute in lieu of providing an answer to the flash card.
+Since the cards are shown in decreasing order of urgency, cards that are ranked lower will appear much later in subsequent review sessions.

+Two immediate concerns come to mind:

+1. Support a `Review Mode` setting that automatically saves the card whenever the urgency attribute is changed, and advances to the next card in the queue.
+This saves the user from saving the changes and requesting for the next card.

+1. Over time, the urgencies on the cards might drift towards zero.
+I don't really know what to do about this.
+There's a chance that the user will be adding new cards over time (and these new cards are likely to have mid/high urgencies) or that the user will find a card that they wish to see more often (and thus raise the urgency).
+Depending on which of the two scenarios pan out, I'll decide whether additional code is needed to mitigate this.

 ### Enhance the Tagging System

 <sub><sup>[:arrow_up: Back to top](#tasks)</sup></sub>